tushar-mahalya/Songs-Recommender-System/README.md

 		git clone https://github.com/tushar-mahalya/Songs-Recommender-System.git

+2. Create and activate a virtual environment (optional but recommended):
+   - Using 'venv':

+         python3 -m venv venv
+         source venv/bin/activate
+   - Using 'conda':

+         conda create --name rec-system-env
+         conda activate rec-system-env

-2. Install the necessary dependencies by running the following command:
+3. Install the necessary dependencies by running the following command:

 		pip install -r requirements.txt

-3. Start the Streamlit application by running the following command:
+4. Start the Streamlit application by running the following command:

 		streamlit run app.py

-4. Open your web browser and navigate to the following URL:
+5. Open your web browser and navigate to the following URL:

 		http://localhost:8501/